Ezequiel Duran Player Props: Rangers vs. Astros

 Ezequiel Duran At The Plate

-- Duran has driven home a run in 21 games this year (33.3%), including more than one RBI in 17.5% of his games and producing three or more of his team's runs on two occasions..
+- Duran has picked up an RBI in 32.8% of his games this year, with more than one RBI in 17.2% of his games.
+He has also driven in three or more runs in two contests.

-- He has scored in 44.4% of his games this year, with more than one run scored in 9.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.